Lamyne/QoE-Dataset-VLC-Indicators/README.md

 ## Description
 The structure of the repository is as follows:

-   - `data`: Open dataset containing one dataset with subjective scores and rattings values.
+   - `data`: Open dataset containing one dataset with subjective scores and ratings values.

    - `configs`: Configurations used in the testbed.